Layr-Labs/eigenlayer-contracts/docs/README.md

 **EigenLayer M2 is a testnet-only release** that extends the functionality of EigenLayer M1 (which is live on both Goerli and mainnet).

-M1 enables very basic restaking: users that stake ETH natively or with a liquid staking token can opt-in to the M1 smart contracts, which currently support two basic operations: deposits and withdrawals.
+M1 enables very basic restaking: users that restake ETH natively or with a liquid staking token can opt-in to the M1 smart contracts, which currently supports two basic operations: deposits and withdrawals.

 M2 adds several features, the most important of which is the basic support needed to create an AVS<!--(*link: ["what is an AVS?"](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/AVS-Guide.md) TODO*)-->.
 The M2 release includes the first AVS, EigenDA <!--(*link: read more about EigenDA (TODO)*)-->.
 The other features of M2 support AVSs and pad out existing features of M1.
 A short list of new features includes:
 * Anyone can register as an operator